Speak Now: Release and promotion

 To further promote Speak Now, Swift appeared on magazine covers and conducted press interviews.
 She performed "Innocent" at the 2010 MTV Video Music Awards.
 Her other performances at awards shows include the Country Music Association Awards and the American Music Awards in 2010; the Academy of Country Music Awards and the Country Music Association Awards in 2011.
-Swift also appeared on many television shows and concert specials, performing at Nashville's Country Music Hall of Fame and X Factor Italy.
-She embarked on a promotional tour in Japan, appearing on variety show SMAPxSMAP and music program Music Station.
+She also performed at a benefit concert for the Country Music Hall of Fame, held at Club Nokia L.A.
+In Europe, Swift performed on BBC Radio 2 and X Factor Italy, and she had interviews with BBC Radio 1 in the United Kingdom and NRJ in France.
+She embarked on a promotional tour in Japan, where she appeared on the television shows SMAPxSMAP and Music Station.
 Her round of American television shows included Today, Late Show with David Letterman, The Ellen DeGeneres Show, Live with Regis and Kelly, and Dancing with the Stars.
-She also gave private concerts to contest winners, and played a semi-private concert for JetBlue at the John F. Kennedy International Airport in New York.
+She also gave private concerts to contest winners and played a semi-private concert for JetBlue at the John F. Kennedy International Airport in New York.

 After "Mine", Swift released five more singles from Speak Now.
-"Back to December" and "Mean", which were earlier available for digital download, were released to US country radio on November 15, 2010, and March 13, 2011, respectively.
-The two singles peaked at numbers seven and ten, respectively, in Canada, and "Back to December" reached number six on the US Billboard Hot 100.
+"Back to December" and "Mean", which were earlier available for digital download, were released to US country radio on November 15, 2010, and March 7, 2011.
+The two singles peaked at numbers seven and ten in Canada, and "Back to December" reached number six on the Billboard Hot 100.
 "The Story of Us" was released to US pop radio on April 19, 2011.
-"Sparks Fly" and "Ours" were released to US country radio on July 18 and December 5, 2011, respectively.
+"Sparks Fly" and "Ours" were released to US country radio on July 18 and December 5, 2011.
 Prior to its single release, "Ours", together with the other deluxe edition tracks, was released for digital download via the iTunes Store on November 8, 2011.
-"Sparks Fly" and "Ours" reached the top 20 on the US Billboard Hot 100 and peaked atop the US Hot Country Songs chart.
-The RIAA certified all six of the album's singles at least platinum; "Back to December" and "Mean" sold over two million copies each, and were certified double-platinum and triple-platinum, respectively.
+"Sparks Fly" and "Ours" reached the top 20 on the Billboard Hot 100 and peaked atop the Hot Country Songs chart.
+The RIAA certified all six of the album's singles at least platinum; "Back to December" and "Mean" sold over two million copies each, and they were certified double-platinum and triple-platinum.